amHACKS/deepstalk/README.md

 ## SmartScrapes
-Predicting the personality of the user based on their social activity
+Predicting the personality of the user based on their social activity.
+This project uses 6 parameters for measuring the personality of a user.
+- EXT - Extraversion
+- OPN - Openness
+- NEU - Neuorticism
+- CON - Conscientiousness
+- AGR - Agreeableness

 ## Workflow of the project ##
 ### 1. Searching a profile ###